 Keep jackets easily accessible

-Tuck jackets or warm layers behind the seats or on top of your luggage, even if the weather is great, as you never know when you might need an extra layer, without having to unpack.
+Tuck jackets or warm layers, such as a fleece top, behind the seats or on top of your luggage.
+Even if the weather is great, you never know when you might need an extra layer, without having to unpack.

 If you’re going on a long road trip, it may be worth adding some storage areas or accessories to your car.